Alburgerto/Lost-in-Thought/README.md

 # Lost-in-Thought
- Android game in which you help a person cope with his life issues.
+Tiny game made for Android devices in which you help a person cope with his life issues.